flashinfer-ai/flashinfer/docs/tutorials/kv_layout.rst

 -------------

 In batched inference/serving, the input sequence length may vary across different samples.
-When there is no need to change the sequence length (e.g. in prefilling stage), we can use ``RaggedTensor`` to store the key/value tensors in KV-Cache:
+When there is no need to change the sequence length (e.g. in prefilling stage), we can use ``RaggedTensor`` with a single ragged (variable length) dimension to store the key/value tensors in KV-Cache:

 .. image:: https://raw.githubusercontent.com/flashinfer-ai/web-data/main/tutorials/ragged.png
   :width: 400